SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/msg_vpn_distributed_cache_cluster.md

 Optional:

 - `clear_percent` (Number) The clear threshold for the value of this counter as a percentage of its maximum value.
 Falling below this value will trigger a corresponding event.
+The default value is: `60`.
 - `set_percent` (Number) The set threshold for the value of this counter as a percentage of its maximum value.
 Exceeding this value will trigger a corresponding event.
+The default value is: `80`.

 <a id="nestedatt--event_max_topics_threshold"></a>